 OVA provides free, confidential response services for students, faculty, staff and their significant others who experience traumatic, disturbing or disruptive life events.
-We do this by providing information, support and short-term counseling.
-OVA is not a part of the police department.
-Our office responds to situations involving physical assault and hazing, bias motivated incidents, death, discrimination and harassment including sexual harassment, intimate partner violence, serious accidents, sexual assault and stalking, as well as other potentially traumatic situations.
-We help people learn about and assess their options in these situations.
+We do this by providing information, support, advocacy, and short-term counseling.
+OVA is not a part of the police department or the Office of Institutional Equity and Compliance.
+OVA is confidential and responds to situations involving physical assault and hazing, bias motivated incidents, death, discrimination and harassment including sexual harassment, intimate partner abuse, serious accidents, sexual assault and stalking, as well as other potentially traumatic situations.

 The OVA Mission

 The Office of Victim Assistance (OVA) works towards a safer, more socially just and supportive campus community by providing culturally relevant trauma response and prevention services.

 Confidentiality is an essential part of the work in OVA.
 All aspects of participation in services at OVA, including appointments, content of counseling and advocacy sessions, and any records that we keep are confidential as outlined by federal and state law.
 Communication between OVA staff and its clients may only be disclosed when the client signs a release of information form authorizing such disclosure.
 Counseling and advocacy records are maintained in files completely separate from the academic or employment records and cannot be accessed by campus or community systems without the client's signed authorization.
 In order to provide clients with up to date information and provide effective services, the therapists/advocates in OVA consult with each other.

 There are exceptions to confidentiality (please see section 12-43-218 of the Colorado Revised Statutes for more information):

 - Disclosures of suspected child or elder abuse or neglect.

 - The client may be in imminent danger to themselves or others.

 - If you are under the age of 18.